uviclibraries/onboarding/animated-gifs.md

 - File format **Animated GIF** (.gif)” and “**export**”
 - If the file is too large to add to Github, repeat the previous steps but in step d, select options and change dimensions of GIF to 50%

-NOTE: If the screen recording background is mostly white, add in a plain white screenshot so that the circle reveal is white background instead of black.

 <script>